 COVID-19 community testing

-If you do not have a primary care provider or you do not have COVID-19 symptoms but want to be tested, please do one of the following:
+If you do not have a primary care provider or you do not have COVID-19 symptoms but want to be tested, please visit our community testing page.

 How is a patient treated for COVID-19?

 Most people who have COVID-19 can manage their symptoms and recover safely at home.
 If a patient comes to one of our facilities with a suspected infection, the basic approach to prevent disease transmission is to:

 - Identify patients who show symptoms that could be related to infection

 - Isolate those patients from others for assessment